Alba August: Music

-On 30 July 2020, August released her single "We're Not Gonna Make It".
-It was featured in the soundtrack of Netflix series The Rain.
+On 30 July 2020, August released her first single "We're Not Gonna Make It".
+It was featured in the soundtrack of The Rains final season.
 On 12 November 2021, August released her debut album I Still Hide, which entered the top 10 on Apple Music's Swedish album chart.
+She performed the album's first single, "Lights", at the 56th Guldbagge Awards.